bilal-dsu/Guru-workflow/README.md

 #### Create Article Citation Network
-Once the list of DOI is available, it is used to fetch subgraph of Article Citation Network for these DOIs. `Listing 6` shows details of fetching article citation network as a subgraph from COCI.
+Once the list of DOI is available, it is used to fetch subgraph of Article Citation Network for these DOIs. `script 6` shows details of fetching article citation network as a subgraph from COCI.
 Further, it saves the same graph as a binary file for further analysis.
 Also, the CSV file can be used with any graph processing library (such as NetworkX) while binary file can be read using SNAP.

 #### Create Author Collaboration Network
 Author collaboration is identified via a list of co-authors from JSON Data fetched from CrossRef.
-Author Collaboration network is created as shown in `Listing 7.` This refined data is further used for Comparative Analysis in the subsequent section.
+Author Collaboration network is created as shown in `script 7.` This refined data is further used for Comparative Analysis in the subsequent section.
 It is important to note that the count of Authors at this sub-step may vary from next sub-step of creating Author Citation Network since the list of co-authors in CrossRef is provided as a list of names and we do not include